Sabah Tshung Tsin Secondary School: 1989–2015: Development

 The school's principal Chang Yu On died on 4 November 1989 of a heart attack at age 48.
 In 1991, the Yang di-Pertua Negeri of Sabah, Mohammad Said Keruak bestowed the honorary title "Datuk" to Chang Yu On posthumously to honour his contributions to Chinese education in conjunction with his 66th birthday celebrations.
-The new principal was the then vice-principal, Lau Suan Hok.
-In March 1990, Tsen Kui On and Hiew Hoh Shin were chosen as vice-principals of the school.

-During the tenure of Lau Suan Hok, air-conditioning was installed in classrooms and the library was expanded.
-Lau retired in 1996 and Tsen Kui On became principal.
+In 1996 Tsen Kui On became principal.

 A seven-storey Co-curricular Activity Building was opened in December 1994 and is the first Co-curricular Activity Building that is built in Malaysia.
 The canteen was moved to this building from the original five-storey building, and two computer labs were added.
 The co-curricular activity offices were situated on the third floor.
 Music rooms, orchestral rehearsal facilities and photography studios were also placed in this building.

 Due to the increase in enrolments, the Hakka Association proposed to build a new school campus in Menggatal.
 In 1997, the then Chief Minister of Sabah, Yong Teck Lee, approved a permit and a land title was received.
 Approximately 40 acre of land was granted to the Hakka Association.
 The building planned is costly, and fund-raising is continuing.
 Phase 1 of the school's new campus is then completed in 2009.

 The new area was originally set to be served as the school's new campus of STTSS starting from 2002, but was not approved and the plan was proved as a failure.
 Soon, the school changed its plans and decided to use the new area as the new school campus for Sabah Tshung Tsin Pre-University Centre, which its name was soon changed as Institut Sinaran.
 Institut Sinaran was then successfully moved to the new school campus in 2010.

 In 2005, the school forged sister school relationships with Lee Kau Yan Memorial School, Hong Kong and Donghwa High School, South Korea.
 The school also has forged relationships with secondary schools from foreign countries, such as Lee Kau Yan Memorial School & Yan Chai Hospital Wong Wah San Secondary School in Hong Kong.